 Disciplinary procedures have been established for the purpose of deterring student misbehavior and ensuring each school has a climate of order which enhances all students' opportunities to learn.
-Disciplinary procedures include but may not be limited to lunch/recess detention, after-school detention, inschool suspensions, out of school suspensions and/or expulsion.
+Disciplinary procedures include but may not be limited to lunch/recess detention, after-school detention, in-school detention, in school suspensions, out of school suspensions and/or expulsion.
 Parents are entitled to a hearing, upon request, in front of the Board of Education.
-Student disciplinary information is found in School Board Policies, 7:20, 7:140, 7:180, 7:185, 7:190, 7:200, 7:210, 7:220, 7:240 and 7:242.
+Student disciplinary information is found in School Board Policies, 7:20, 7:140, 7:180, 7:185, 7:190, 7:200, 7:210, 7:220, 7:230, 7:240 and 7:242.